Affected System Operator Studies

 As required by the Department of Public Utilities (DPU), Eversource has reached out via email to developers with projects needing a Level 1 or Level 3 ASO study.
 PDFs of the notification are available below.
 Information shared during the ASO Customer Kickoff Meeting is also linked below in PDF format.

-Every two weeks, Eversource will report out to impacted customers and provide answers to frequently asked questions.
+Every two weeks prior to the study commencing, Eversource reported out to impacted customers.
 An archive of those reports is available below.

 - April 9, 2020